top of page

 The name of the variety – Aladasturi - is an Arabic word combination (Allah, Dastur), which means “Allah’s consent”.

-Light and delicate red wine with light aromas of cherry, hint of its pit and pomegranate, laurel
+Light and delicate red wine with light aromas of cherry, the hint of its pit and pomegranate, laurel

 Balanced acidity, delicate tannins.